What else can I do?

 Give to Native groups when you work and travel.
 Look for other opportunities to resource Native groups in NYC.

-Give to other Native efforts in NYC.
+You can also give to and take action to support other Native efforts in NYC.
 There are many groups and nonprofits that deserve recognition and support.
-Learn about Native Peoples here, past and present, and offer them action and support.

 Start a project like this where you have roots